foxalabs/ESP32_ChatGPT/README.md

 ![image](https://user-images.githubusercontent.com/22841036/231741137-70f8ad28-062a-4a94-b875-20b9112ac2d1.png)

-  Once you have the root CA certificate, open the exported .cer file with a text editor and copy the content between -----BEGIN CERTIFICATE----- and -----END      CERTIFICATE-----.
+  Once you have the root CA certificate, open the exported file with a text editor and copy the content between -----BEGIN CERTIFICATE----- and -----END      CERTIFICATE-----.

   Please note that this simple example code uses SSL communication to ensure privacy, it does not perform any API_KEY obfuscation on the source code itself.
 While this may be acceptable for personal projects on your own hardware, more robust authentication methods should be employed for commercial ventures.